DonovanLock/monte-carlo-options-pricing/README.md

 # monte-carlo-options-pricing
-This program uses Monte Carlo modelling methods to price European options.
+This program uses Monte Carlo modelling methods to price European options, and works on Windows machines.
 To price an option, the following parameters are required:
 - Spot price
 - Strike price
 - Time to expiry
+- Risk-free interest rate
 - Volatility
 - Option type (call or sell)